 "Ay, but he brought that great affair to a very good pass."
-This is, indeed, to say something, but not to say enough: for this sentence is justly received, "That we are judge of counsels by events." not to The Carthaginians punished the ill counsels of their captains, though they were rectified by a successful issue; and the Roman people often denied a triumph for great and very advantageous victories because the conduct of their general was not answerable to his good fortune.
-We ordinarily see, in the actions of the world, that Fortune, to show us her power in all things, and who takes a pride in abating our presumption, seeing she could not make fools wise, has made them fortunate in emulation of virtue; and most favors those operations the web of which is most purely her own; whence it is that we daily see the simplest amongst us bring to pass great business, both public and private; and, as Sisamnes, the Persian, answered those who wondered that his affairs succeeded so ill, considering that his deliberations were so wise. "that he was sole master of his designs. but that success was wholly in the power of fortune;" these may answer the same, but with a contrary turn.
-Most worldly affairs are performed by themselves :--- the event often justifies a very foolish conduct; our interposition is little more than as it were a running on by rote, and more commonly a consideration of custom and example. than of reason.
-Being formerly astonished at the greatness of some affair.
-I have been made acquainted with their motives and address by those who had performed it, and have found nothing in it but very ordinary counsels; and the most common and usual are indeed, perhaps, the most sure and convenient for practice, if not for show.
-What if the plainest reasons are the best seated? the meanest, lowest, and most beaten more adapted to affairs?
-To maintain the authority of the counsels of kings, it needs not that profane persons should participate of them, or see further into them than the outmost barrier: he who will husband its reputation must be reverenced upon credit and taken altogether.
-My consultation somewhat rough-hews the matter, and considers it lightly by the first face it presents: the stress and main of the business I have been wont to refer to heaven:---
+This is, indeed, to say something, but not to say enough: for this sentence is justly received, "That we are not to judge of counsels by events."
+The Carthaginians punished the ill counsels of their captains, though they were rectified by a successful issue; and the Roman people often denied a triumph for great and very advantageous victories because the conduct of their general was not answerable to his good fortune.
+We ordinarily see, in the actions of the world, that Fortune, to show us her power in all things, and who takes a pride in abating our presumption, seeing she could not make fools wise, has made them fortunate in emulation of virtue; and most favors those operations the web of which is most purely her own; whence it is that we daily see the simplest amongst us bring to pass great business, both public and private; and, as Sisamnes, the Persian, answered those who wondered that his affairs succeeded so ill, considering that his deliberations were so wise, "that he was sole master of his designs, but that success was wholly in the power of fortune;" these may answer the same, but with a contrary turn.
+Most worldly affairs are performed by themselves:-